adonisjs/v5-docs/content/guides/fundamentals/application.md

+---
+summary: The application module of AdonisJS is responsible for booting the app and managing its lifecycle.
+---

 The application module of AdonisJS is responsible for booting the app in different known environments.

 When you start the HTTP server from the `server.ts` file or by running the `node ace serve` command, the application is booted for the **web** environment.